EricMFischer/personal-website/content/authors/admin/_index.md

 # - Visitors
 ---

-I received my undergraduate degree at UCLA and am currently pursuing a MS in Computer Science with a specialization in Artificial Intelligence.
-My research interests lie within computer vision and generative modeling.
-I am a research student advised by Professor Song-Chun Zhu at the Center for Vision, Cognition, Learning, and Autonomy at UCLA.
+I am currently writing a Masters thesis for an MS in Computer Science, advised by Professor Song-Chun Zhu at the Center for Vision, Cognition, Learning, and Autonomy ([VCLA](https://vcla.stat.ucla.edu/projects.html)) at UCLA.

+Before my Masters, I worked as a Full Stack Software Engineer in the SF Bay Area for 3 years, most recently at NatureBox.

+My research interests are in generative modeling for computer vision and natural language processing.
+I have contributed to several research projects that apply MCMC sampling and generative, inference, and energy based models to various vision and language tasks.
+Many projects are on my [Github](https://www.github.com/EricMFischer).